Woodlife Trails: Diploma in Bushcraft, Tracking and Natural History FAQs v5.0

 You will receive a Diploma certificate for each level you complete.
-Additionally you will get an award on successful completion of each level and at the end of the whole programme if you achieve the highest level (Level 5.)
+Additionally you will get an award on successful completion of each level.

 How long does it take?

-Each level is designed to take one year and there are three levels; therefore it should take you three years.
+Each level is designed to take one year.
 But you are not time-restricted.
 You can take as long you like.

 What do I get for my money?

-You are entitled to attend three Woodlife Trails courses free of charge per level (which are mandatory.)
-Additionally, you can attend any other scheduled course or scheduled learning events as a guest (whether you participate or not) in a 12 month period as long as the course is at your level.
-You are also entitled to unlimited contact with your tutors (normally via email or by telephone.)
+You are entitled to attend any scheduled courses or scheduled learning event (whether you participate or not) in a 12 month period as long as the course is at your level.
+Additionally, you may also attend any specific Diploma weekends.
+This amounts to approximately 7 weekends in all.